Sambit-Mondal/CN-Hackathon/README.md

-# StoreX
+# StockX

 ## 🚀 About the Project

-The **Store Inventory & Purchase Management System** is a full-stack application designed to help store owners efficiently manage their inventory, track purchases, and analyze stock levels.
+**StockX** is a full-stack application designed to help store owners efficiently manage their inventory, track purchases, and analyze stock levels.
 The system integrates **MongoDB, Express, React, and Flask (Python)** to provide a seamless experience.

 ## 🏗️ Features